Marshall Field's: State Street store

 Following the departure of Leiter, the retail store grew in importance.
-Though it remained a fraction of the size of the wholesale division, its opulent building and luxurious merchandise differentiated Marshall Field from the other wholesale dry goods merchants in town.
-In 1887, Harry Gordon Selfridge, (1858–1947), was appointed to lead the retail store and headed it as it evolved into a modern department store.
+Although it remained a fraction of the size of the wholesale division, its opulent building and luxurious merchandise differentiated it from the other wholesale dry goods merchants in town.
+In 1887, Harry Gordon Selfridge was appointed to lead the retail store and headed it as it evolved into a modern department store.
 That same year, Field personally obtained Leiter's remaining interest in the 1879 Singer building and in 1888 started buying the buildings adjoining his for additional floor space.

-Marshall Field also had a child at this time.

-In 1892, the structures between the 1879 building on State Street and Wabash Avenue to the east were demolished and the famous influential architect Daniel H. Burnham, (1846–1912), and his firm D.H.
-Burnham & Company was commissioned to erect a new building in anticipation of the influx of visitors from the World's Columbian Exposition scheduled for 1893.
-The nine-story "Annex" at the northwest corner of Wabash and Washington Streets has opened under the direction of Burnham associate Charles B. Atwood, (1849–1895), in August 1893, towards the end of the Exposition.
-In 1897, the old 1879 store was rebuilt and had two additional floors added, while the first of Marshall Field's iconic landmark Great Clocks was installed at the corner of State and Washington Streets on November 26.
+In 1892, the structures between the building on State Street and Wabash Avenue to the east were demolished, and architect Daniel H. Burnham and his firm D.H.
+Burnham & Company were commissioned to erect a new building in anticipation of the influx of visitors from the World's Columbian Exposition scheduled for 1893.
+The nine-story "Annex" at the northwest corner of Wabash and Washington Streets opened under the direction of Burnham associate Charles B. Atwood in August 1893, towards the end of the Exposition.
+In 1897, the old 1879 store was rebuilt and had two additional floors added, while the first of Marshall Field's iconic Great Clocks was installed at the corner of State and Washington Streets on November 26.

 In 1901, Marshall Field & Company, previously a private partnership, was incorporated.
-Spurred on by Selfridge, Marshall Field razed the three buildings north of it, which had been occupied since 1888, as well as the Dankmar Adler, (1844–1900), and Louis Sullivan, (1856–1924),-designed 1879 Central Music Hall at the southeast corner of State and Randolph Streets in 1901.
-In their place rose a massive, twelve-story building fronting State Street in 1902, including a grand new entrance.
-In 1906, a third new building opened on Wabash Avenue north of the 1893 structure, which was then the oldest part of the store.
+Spurred on by Selfridge, Marshall Field razed the three buildings north of it that had been occupied since 1888, as well as the Central Music Hall at the southeast corner of State and Randolph Streets.A massive, twelve-story building fronting State Street opened in their place a year later, including a grand new entrance.
+In 1906, a third new building opened on Wabash Avenue north of the 1893 structure, then the oldest part of the store.

-In the midst of the construction, Selfridge abruptly resigned from the company in 1904, buying a rival store Schlesinger & Mayer, but sold it only three months later.
-Schlesinger & Mayer in 1899 had commissioned the Louis Sullivan-designed building now known as the Carson, Pirie, Scott and Company Building, which is the firm to which Selfridge sold the business.
-After trying retirement, he went on to establish Selfridges in London.
+In the midst of the construction, Selfridge abruptly resigned from the company in 1904, buying rival store Schlesinger & Mayer, only to sell it three months later to Carson Pirie Scott.
+Schlesinger & Mayer had commissioned the Louis Sullivan-designed Carson Pirie Scott Company Building (now known as the Sullivan Center) in 1899.
+After trying retirement, Selfridge went on to establish Selfridges in London.